erodrigufer/CS_Resources/TypescriptCheatsheet.md

 2. A `.js.map` will be created after compilation in the `outDir`.
 3. Create a `launch.json` file in VSC.
    - Add the parameter `"preLaunchTask": "tsc: build - tsconfig.json",` above `outputFiles` in the `launch.json` file.
 This will make the debugger use the appropriate config file.

+## Tooling

+- Problems with Yarn 3 and recognition of modules with neovim LSP: [solution](https://yarnpkg.com/getting-started/editor-sdks)

 ## Functions